UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 * becoming familiar with the experiment, writing statement of intent, setting up and writing data acquisition code if relevant,

-* carrying out and refining the experiment inlcuding preliminrary data analysis
+* carrying out and refining the experiment including preliminary data analysis

 * final analysis and report writing.